harvardartmuseums/eye-spy/README.md

-# Lightbox Template - Node.js + Socket.io
+# A(Eye)-Spy

 ## Features

-* Controller - a PWA for an iOS device
+* MCP - a PWA for an iOS device
-* Screens - a CSS grid layout for the nine screen video wall
-* Shades - a CSS grid layout for the projection screen
+* Game Board - a PWA for an iOS device

 ## Overview

-This template is for Lightbox projects that have components of the interface on multiple screens that need to share data and/or wish to communicate in some way.
+A simple game to be played while in the galleries of Harvard Art Museums.
+This is an exercise in believing in the subjectivity of art.

 ## Developers